longzheng/open-dynamic-export/README.md

 {
     "inverters": [ // (array) required: list of inverters {
-            "type": "sunspec", // ('sunspec') required: the type of inverter "ip": "192.168.1.6", // (string) required: the IP address of the inverter "port": 502, // (number) required: the Modbus TCP port of the inverter "unitId": 1 // (number) required: the Modbus unit ID of the inverter
+            "type": "sunspec", // (string) required: the type of inverter "ip": "192.168.1.6", // (string) required: the IP address of the inverter "port": 502, // (number) required: the Modbus TCP port of the inverter "unitId": 1 // (number) required: the Modbus unit ID of the inverter